Remembering Gopichand Hinduja, 85: ISKCON Friend and Devotee of London’s Radha-Krishna Temple

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-The temple serves as a vital spiritual and cultural anchor for London’s Hindu community.
-Regular participation in temple life sustains heritage and mutual care.
+The article describes the Radha-Krishna temple as a spiritual and cultural anchor for London’s Hindu diaspora.
+Regular temple life through kirtan, darshan, and association is portrayed as strengthening heritage and community care.